No Dogs Available

 What are “Dogs Like Coffee?”

 “Dogs Like Coffee” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Coffee was a stray that was found in Franklin County, Ohio.
 He was underweight at only 40 lbs, and is now happy and healthy at 75 lbs.
 He's ridiculously muscular and loves to run around everywhere.
 He loves to play tug with his dad and always wins, and takes naps with his mom.
 His favorite toys are sticks he finds on afternoon walks, despite having tons of toys already!
 He loves to chase after squirrels and rabbits (and fail).
 Coffee is true to his name having so much energy.”